Department of Nursing Mission Statement

 Concordia University's Nursing Program is a contemporary, comprehensive program that has been uniquely designed for you to learn the necessary knowledge and advanced skills to provide excellence in caring, compassionate, and competent nursing care.

-Compassionate.Throughout your courses and interaction with faculty, you will be prepared to provide culturally-sensitive nursing care to a growing ethnically diverse population.
-You will become an advocate for your patients.
+Compassionate.Throughout the courses and interaction with faculty, students will be prepared to provide culturally-sensitive nursing care to a growing ethnically diverse population.
 Essential to this discipline is the development of attributes that encourage the holistic development of self in order to become socially responsive to the healthcare needs of a culturally diverse world.

-Competent.Our program will not only provide you with a strong scientific knowledge base, but you will have the opportunity to develop and refine your clinical skills and professional strategies.
+Competent.Our program will not only provide students with a strong scientific knowledge base, but they will have the opportunity to develop and refine your clinical skills and professional strategies.
 Our graduates are prepared to be accountable in nursing practice, resource management, and quality improvement by demonstrating skills in leadership, critical thinking, and implementing the delivery of nursing care in a variety of settings.
-Nurses will develop the ability to evaluate patients’ responses to nursing and medical care, revise a plan of care in concert with the patient while advocating for best treatment and nursing care options with members of the health care team in a variety of settings.
+Students will develop the ability to evaluate patients’ responses to nursing and medical care while advocating for best treatment and nursing care options with members of the health care team in a variety of settings.